 We assess all applications in exactly the same way, and competitive applicants for subjects available in the second round stand as good a chance of securing a place as those who apply in October.
 Delaying your application may, in fact, be to your advantage if you have only recently returned to study, since it allows you more time to build core knowledge and academic interview skills, collect examples of written work, and obtain an appropriate reference.

-The four 'mature' Colleges operate a small March Round Pool which operates in the same way as the Winter Pool.
+The three 'mature' Colleges operate a small March Round Pool which operates in the same way as the Winter Pool.
 Find out more here.

 Who should write my reference?